jashi12/ML_open_ai/README.md

 This repository contains code for classifying files as suspicious or not using the OpenAI GPT model.

-OpenAI API credentials can be gotten from [here](https://beta.openai.com/signup/).
+OpenAI API credentials can be created [here](https://beta.openai.com/signup/).
 This is a proof of concept for a scalable solution to investigating MFT logs of compromised endpoints/servers.

 ### Data